 The serial number is not stored in the device, but only visible on the device label.
-However, you can display the MAC address in the IP address configuration at late of the serial number.
+However, you can display the MAC address in the IP address configuration 33.
 If you contact Gude Systems Support with the MAC address, we will be happy to give you the corresponding serial number.